| |

 |

-The path splits here, but you can follow either, they meet up again
+The path splits here, but you can follow either, they meet

-later; don't think that the level one is any easier, they end up as bad
+up again later; don't think that the level one is any easier,

-as each other!
+they end up as bad as each other!

-After a while they rejoin, and for a while the path is fairly level...enjoy
+After a while they rejoin, and for a while the path is fairly

-this while you can.
-Soon you come to steps descending to a lower area
+level...enjoy this while you can.
+Soon you come to steps descending

-of cliff: You'll see the path meandering away in front of you (see the
+to a lower area of cliff: You'll see the path meandering away

-memories page for a picture).
-Continue along; this is a lovely stretch
+along; this is a lovely stretch of coastline for walking known

-of coastline for walking known as Raphael Cliff; after a while you see
+as Raphael Cliff; after a while you see more steps - leading

-more steps - leading upwards!
-One consolation when you get to the top
+upwards!
+One consolation when you get to the top is the terrific

-is the terrific view of Lantivet Bay, Pencarrow Head and further on, Gribbin
+view of Lantivet Bay, Pencarrow Head and further on, Gribbin

 Head leading to St Austell Bay.

-The path now ascends and descends continuously...steps down to a stream,
+The path now ascends and descends continuously...steps down

-going downwards.
-For a while you'll have been hearing a ringing sound:
+upwards, steep steps going downwards.
+For a while you'll have

-Udder Rock, 1 mile offshore has its resident buoy, and as you get level,
+its resident buoy, and as you get level, on a gently (for once)

-on a gently (for once) sloping path, you'll see a navigation aid alongside
+sloping path, you'll see a navigation aid alongside the trail,

-the trail, which now leads to Lansallos Cliff.
+which now leads to Lansallos Cliff.

 |